BGOOONZ-BLOG/stack-blog/src/pages/docs/tips/storybook/index.md

 ---
 title: Storybook
 template: docs
-excerpt: "Storybook is a great tool for developing and demoing components. "
+excerpt: 'Storybook is a great tool for developing and demoing components. '
 ---

 # Storybook

 [Storybook](https://storybook.js.org/) is a great tool for developing and demoing components.
 By default, it is based on Webpack and Webpack dev server.